PyDevOG/TamperBypass/README.md

 Windows: This script is designed for Windows systems only.
 Administrator Privileges: The script must be run with administrator privileges to make changes to system settings.

+# How to use:
+1.)
+Run script as admin.
+2.)
+You will be sent to safe mode.
+3.)
+Run Script again.
+4.)
+After script completes you will be sent back to normal mode.
+5.)All done. :)

 # Behavior: